COVID-19 & Award USA: Information and Resources

 Will Participants still be recognized with an Award Ceremony?

-We hope so!
-Many Participants were slated to complete their Award by the end of the school year and receive their certificates and medals at a spring Award Ceremony.
-It is our hope that they will still be able to complete their Award in this time frame, but depending on the Award Center, it might not be possible to hold any Award Ceremonies in the coming weeks or months.
+Yes!
+We held a virtual Award Ceremony in October 2020 to recognize participants at all of our Award Centers.
+Many Participants are slated to complete their Award by the end of the school year and receive their certificates and medals.
+It is our hope that they will still be able to complete their Award in this time frame, but depending on the Award Center, it might not be possible to hold any local Award Ceremonies.
+We have resources available to Award Centers hoping to host virtual ceremonies, and hope that they will again be able to hold in-person ceremonies in the future.

 If a Participant is continuing with their Award Center past this spring/summer, we anticipate that they can participate in a future Award Ceremony there.
 If a Participant is moving, graduating, etc., we will collect this information from Award Leaders and ensure that we have the correct address on file to which we can mail the Participant their certificate and medal.